THE SYLLABUS

 1. How economic inequality and class differences drive desperation, and subsequent violence

-2. An exploration of the phrase “at any cost”
+2. An exploration of the phrase “at any cost” in terms of survival in a capitalist society

 Nonfiction (General)